Dreamy keto pumpkin dessert recipe! Tender keto pumpkin lava cakes with a center of gooey sugar-free caramel.

 - In a large bowl, whisk together the pumpkin puree, melted butter, eggs, and vanilla extract.
 Stir in the sweetener, almond flour, and pumpkin pie spice until well combined.

 - Divide about ⅔ of the batter between the ramekins to cover the bottom of each.
 Use a spoon to make a well in the batter (you want some batter to cover the bottom of the ramekin but raised on the sides).

 - Spoon 1 tablespoon of caramel sauce into each well.
 Use the remaining batter to cover the caramel in each ramekin.

 - Bake 20 to 25 minutes, until the cakes are golden brown and the tops are just barely firm to the touch.
 The caramel sauce may be bubbling up a bit through the top.

 - Remove and let cool 10 minutes before serving in the ramekins (these will not stand up to be flipped out of the ramekins).

 - Top with keto vanilla ice cream, if desired, and the remaining caramel sauce.
-If the sauce has thickened considerably, add a tbsp of water and re-warm gently in the pan.
+If the sauce has thickened considerably, add a tablespoon of water and re-warm gently in the pan.